If you’re wondering ‘how much does a virtual assistant cost’, this is your ultimate blog.

 More posts by Neelesh → · Connect on LinkedInFrequently Asked Questions

-1. What is the average cost of a virtual assistant in 2025?
+1. What is the average hourly cost of a virtual assistant in 2026?

 2. How much does a virtual assistant cost monthly?

-The monthly cost of a virtual assistant depends on the hours booked and the provider.
-On average, businesses spend $1,200 to $4,500/month for part-time or full-time support.
+The monthly cost of a virtual assistant ranges between $1,200 and $4,500/month for part-time or full-time support.
 Flat-rate pricing packages are often available for 20, 40, or 80-hour plans.

 3. Are virtual assistant services pricing fixed or flexible?